Film / Star Wars: Ewok Adventures

 - The Runt at the End: The midget Marauder.

-- Shapeshifter Mode Lock: The ultimate fate of Charal since the ring she use (which according to the expanded universe they were called Talismans of Transformation which were dark side artifacts used by the Nightsisters of Dathomir.
-They allowed their wearer to take the shape of another creature hers was the raven.)
+- Shapeshifter Mode Lock: The ultimate fate of Charal since the ring she use (according to the EU, they were called Talismans of Transformation, which were dark side artifacts used by the Nightsisters of Dathomir.
+They allowed their wearer to take the shape of another creature.
+Her's was the raven.)
 When her ring was destroyed she was stuck in the form of a raven.

 - Sudden Sequel Death Syndrome: Barely 10 minutes into the film, Mace is killed, and so are both parents.
 Cindel is the only human protagonist from the first film to survive the second one.
 Considering how the goal of the first movie was to save the parents, it's a good example of a sequel making the previous work seem like a Shoot the Shaggy Dog.